-My name is Lisa L. Spangenberg; I am a digital medievalist, and this is my site.
+My name is Lisa L. Spangenberg, and this is my site.
 You can find my FTC statement and other site policy wank here.
 Celtic Studies Resources is a collection of links, bibliographies and reviews related to Celtic Studies, especially in the context of medieval Celtic literature and languages, Celtic archaeology and Celtic mythology, and a related blog called Scéla.

 Since 1992 my personal business card has described me as a Digital Medievalist.
 It’s the best way I know to describe my training, my occupation, and my interests.
 You can read a long-winded explanation of what a digital medievalist is here, but here’s the abbreviated version.

-I started studying medieval English literature as an undergraduate, and continued to emphasize things medieval and philological during graduate school, where I studied Medieval Irish and Welsh, among other dead languages.
+I started studying Medieval English literature as an undergraduate, and continued to emphasize things medieval and philological during graduate school, where I studied Medieval Irish and Welsh, among other dead languages.
 My doctoral dissertation The Games Fairies Play concerns medieval English and Celtic literatures (it’s about medieval fairies as Other, really).
 You can find my professional site here.
 Essentially, I funded my Ph.D. in part by working at software companies, primarily producing digital media and ebooks, and supporting technology-using faculty in the Humanities.

-Thanks for stopping by, and feel free to comment.
+Thanks for stopping by, and feel free to comment or contact me.